-How to switch your pet’s food brand
+How to switch your dog’s food brand

 Gradually switching over seven-10 days is often best.
-Many brands included in our pet food brands you may not have heard of article, offer a transition pack or advice on switching to their food.
+Many brands included in our pet food brands you may not have heard of article offer a transition pack or advice on switching to their food.

 Some subscription brands can start you on a two-week transition pack.
 That means a four-week order won’t go to waste if they didn’t enjoy it.